pogo420/learning-elk/concepts.md

     * Draft data is returned to the coordinating nodes via worker nodes.
     * Coordinating nodes creates final data and returns to the client.

-* Source selection and query are executed in individual nodes.
+* Source selection,  query and aggregation are executed in individual nodes.
-* Aggregation, sorting and pagination are done in coordinating node.
+* sorting, highlight and pagination are done in coordinating node.

 ## Size/From:
 * Size and From are used for pagination.